BabylonJS/BabylonReactNative/README.md

 This quick overview will help you understand the constructs provided by Babylon React Native and how to use them in a React Native application.
 See the Playground app's [App.tsx](Apps/Playground/App.tsx) for example usage.

+### Dependencies

-Note that this package has several **peer dependencies**.
+This package has several **peer dependencies**.
 If these dependencies are unmet, `react-native` will emit warnings.
 Be sure to add these dependencies to your project.

+### C++ Build Requirements

+This package includes C++ source, so platform specific tooling to build C++ code must be installed.

-### Additional Android Requirements
+### Android Requirements

 The minimum Android SDK version is 24.
 This must be set as `minSdkVersion` in the consuming project's `build.gradle` file.

 ### `useEngine`